Mahesh-MSFT/-mahesh-msft.github.io/_drafts/azpol.md

 Azure Application Gateway Web Application Firewall (WAF) provides protection against common attacks on web applications.
 It implements Core Rule Set (CRS) 3.1, 3.0 or 2.2.9 as recommended by the Open Web Application Security Project (OWASP).
 WAF policies can be associated with Azure Application Gateway either in *Prevention* or *Detection* mode.

-*Deny-AppGW-Without-WAF* policy helps in preventing potential misconfiguration on Azure Application Gateway.
+**Deny-AppGW-Without-WAF** policy helps in preventing potential misconfiguration on Azure Application Gateway.
 It enforces Azure Application Gateway can't be created without a Web Application Firewall (WAF).
 Web Applications running on Azure and using Azure Application Gateway are guaranteed to be protected by Web Application Firewall (WAF) on Azure Application Gateway.

-## Deny-ERPeering
+## Deny-VNetPeering

 ## Prevent IP forwarding on VMs